Professional and Linguistic Assessments Board Exam

 Example topic: Acute and emergency medicine

-A 45-year-old male unexpectedly experiences severe breathlessness while resting and seeks help at the emergency department.
-He notes the sudden onset of breathlessness but reports no chest pain, cough, or fever.
-His past medical history includes hypertension and a 20 pack-year smoking habit.
-On examination, he's anxious with a respiratory rate of 28 breaths per minute and an oxygen saturation of 88% on room air.
-The examination reveals normal heart sounds and a mild wheeze upon lung auscultation.
-What is the most suitable initial management action for this patient?
+A 45-year-old male presents to the emergency department with sudden onset of breathlessness.
+He describes the breathlessness as severe and mentions that it started abruptly while he was at rest.
+He denies any chest pain, cough, or fever.
+His medical history includes hypertension and smoking, with a 20 pack-year history.
+On examination, he appears anxious and is tachypnoeic, with a respiratory rate of 28 breaths per minute and an oxygen saturation of 88% on room air.
+Heart sounds are normal, but there is a slight wheeze on auscultation of the lungs.
+What is the most appropriate initial management step for this patient?

 InvestigationResult